 Your HOA board has a fiduciary responsibility to implement the upkeep of all community areas and amenities.
 This includes maintaining HOA playgrounds.
 However, there are some differences when it comes to new playgrounds and existing ones in your community.
 Let’s break them down below.

 If your association is building a playground for the first time, there are a few considerations your board should be aware of before choosing the right equipment.
-Here are a few steps your board can take to creating a beautiful and safe playground:
+Here are a few steps your board can take to create a beautiful and safe playground:

 1. Choose a Credible Manufacturer